ga-curriculum/quick-sort-in-java/quick-sort/README.md

 - Its time complexity Degenerates to O(n^2) if the pivot is not chosen well.
 - Deep recursion can lead to stack overflow for large datasets.
 - Equal elements may not maintain their relative order.
 In sorting algorithms, this is called an unstable sort.
-## Final reflections
-- Quick sort is a powerful sorting algorithm for large datasets.
-- Partitioning logic efficiently separates elements based on the pivot.
-- Recursive calls divide the problem until partitions have only one element.
-- Quick sort uses only in-place operations.
-No extra arrays required, making it memory efficient.
-- Best and average case performances are optimal O(n log n).
-- Careful pivot selection can mitigate the risk of worst-case scenarios.